jonathanzhang2027/jonathanzhang2027/README.md

 # 💫 About Me:
 Hi there!<br><br>I am a computer science student at UC Santa Barbara,  eager to apply my skills and knowledge to solve real-world problems.
 I have completed multiple courses and projects using Java, React, and Python to develop innovative solutions and projects.
-I am looking for an intern position in computer science or any related field to contribute to the company's vision and goals and learn from the best in the industry.
+I am looking for an intern position in computer science or any related field to contribute to the company's goals while learning from the best in the industry.

 ## 🌐 Socials: